 Replacing the windows in your home is a big project with a cost to match.
 New windows can be a considerable investment, but they also offer the potential for significant savings on your energy bills and make your home more comfortable year-round.
 If you’re thinking about replacing the windows in your home, the first step is to calculate a fair price for the job.

-Here’s a look at what you can expect to pay to replace home windows, including factors that will influence the final cost.
+Here’s a look at what you can expect to pay to install new windows, including factors that will influence the final cost.

 How Much Does It Cost To Replace Home Windows?